pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 operates in discrete time-steps of equal duration (although in principle the duration may be made to vary, as was done in the similar Queue Transmission Model (QTM)).

-The traffic flows in the BLX model are organized by the links of a traffic network.
+The BLX model propagates traffic flows along the links of a traffic network.
 A link is a piece of road connecting two intersections or connecting an intersection to the boundary of the traffic network.
 If we think of the traffic network as a directed graph, "link" is another name for a directed edge.
 Each link may have several incoming turns from other links, and several outgoing turns